 Prevent Drunk Driving

 Just how big of a public health crisis is underage drinking?
-A national survey among high school students found that during just the past 30 days, one out of 10 high school students drove after drinking alcohol and more than one out of four rode with a driver who had been drinking.
+A national survey among high school students found that during just the past 30 days, 8 percent drove after drinking alcohol and nearly 25 percent rode with a driver who had been drinking.

 Imagine being a parent who learns these statistics the hard way: with a phone call stating that his or her child has been killed in a drunk driving accident.